Gaetano Sciolari Chrome Tubes Chandelier

 Designer: Angelo Gaetano Sciolari (1927-1994).

-Other versions: Exists in several varieties and also wall lamps.
+Other versions: This Gaetano Sciolari chrome tubes chandelier exists in several varieties and was also made as a wall lamp.

 Angelo Gaetano Sciolari